temporalio/edu-101-typescript-code/exercises/farewell-workflow/README.md

 1. Install your dependencies with `npm install` in a terminal
 1. Start the microservice by running `npm run service.watch`
 1. In another terminal, start your Worker by running `npm run start.watch`
-1. In a third terminal, execute your Workflow by running `npm start workflow` (replacing `Tina` with your own name)
+1. In a third terminal, change into the `exercises/farewell-workflow/practice` subdirectory and execute your Workflow by running `npm start workflow` (replacing `Tina` with your own name)

 If there is time remaining, experiment with Activity failures and retries by stopping the microservice (press Ctrl-C in its terminal) and re-running